Remembering Northern Ballet in your Will is a very special way to support the future of the Company for years to come.

 Gifts in Wills are invested in our Endowment Fund to provide a longer-term return on investment.
 These funds are then directed wherever the need is greatest at the time.

 Are there any tax benefits to leaving a gift to Northern Ballet?

 Yes!
-Gifts to charity are free of inheritance tax so your family does not have to pay tax on any gift to us.
+Gifts to charity are free of inheritance tax so you do not have to pay tax on any gifts to us.

-Furthermore, if you leave 10% or more of your estate to charity, the tax rate on the remainder reduces from 40% to 36%.
-Gifts to charity can therefore benefit both your family and the causes you support.
+Furthermore, if you leave 10% or more of your estate to charity, the inheritance tax rate for your estate reduces from 40% to 36%.
+Gifts to charity can therefore benefit both your loved ones and the causes you support.